Ignacio Fleta

 During Ignacio Fleta's Golden Age, from the 1960s to the 1970s, he revolutionized the cedar top and is considered the greatest maker in that material.
 Fleta's guitars from this period are known as the "Rolls-Royce" of the classical guitar world.

-Throughout the 20th Century, he was championed by guitarists such as Andrés Segovia, John Williams and Alirio Diaz.
+Throughout the 20th century, he was championed by guitarists such as Andrés Segovia, John Williams and Alirio Díaz.